clydeventure/OpenCV-Counting-Money/README.md

 This program uses OpenCV to process the image.

-1. The image is converted to greyscale and a Gaussian blur is added for easier processing.
+1. The image is converted to grayscale and a Gaussian blur is added for easier processing.

 2. The circles in the image were identified using the Hough circles method (specification was pulled from the OpenCV documentation).